Variations on "Là ci darem la mano": Chopin and the orchestra

 Variations on "Là ci darem la mano" was Chopin's first work for piano with orchestra.
 In his early career he wrote two piano concertos and three other concertante pieces, but always remained relatively indifferent to the orchestral elements of these works, often using the orchestra as a mere accompaniment to the much more brilliant piano part.

-Chopin often played the variations without accompaniment, and he later abandoned the orchestra almost entirely in his compositions, though he was working on a third concerto in 1834, and in 1841 he published the Allegro de concert, speculated to be the first movement of the unfinished concerto.
+Chopin often played the variations without accompaniment, and he later abandoned the orchestra almost entirely in his compositions, though he was working on a third concerto in 1834, and in 1841 he published the Allegro de concert, speculated to be the piano part of the first movement of the unfinished concerto.

 Reception

 The work was premiered on 11 August 1829 at the Vienna Kärntnertortheater, with Chopin as the soloist.
 It received very positive audience and critical acclaim.
 Writing to his parents in Warsaw about his success, he said that "everyone clapped so loudly after each variation that I had difficulty hearing the orchestral tutti."
 Publication followed in 1830, with a dedication to Woyciechowski.